eventide-project/docs/user-guide/consumers.md

 Postgres' ability to select events based on the content of specific attributes of the [message metadata](/user-guide/messages-and-message-data/metadata.md) is the underlying mechanism by which this is implemented.

-Specifying a value for the `correlation` parameter when starting a consumer causes the underlying reader to filter the consumed stream by the following query condition:
+Specifying a value for the `correlation` parameter when starting a consumer causes the consumer's stream reader to filter the consumed stream using Postgres' support for JSON document querying.

 ```
 metadata->>'correlationStreamName' like '<some correlation category>-%'